Hold On to Your Friends

 "Hold On to Your Friends" is a song by Morrissey, released as a single in May 1994.
-It was the second single taken from the number 1 album Vauxhall and I.
+It was the second single taken from the number 1 album Vauxhall and I. Morrissey claimed, "It was written about somebody I know, in relation of their treatment towards me."

 Reaching number 48 in the UK Singles Chart, the single became Morrissey's lowest charting single until "Glamorous Glue" in 2011, which reached number 69.